Terms & Conditions

 10. Legal Reproduction Rights, Moral Rights and Copyright (Copyright, Designs and Patents Act 1988) and Property Misdescriptions Act 1991.

 10.1 Limited Reproduction Rights of the commissioned material passes to the Client upon full settlement of the final invoice.
-This allows reproduction for all uses stated on the Quotation from Us.
+This allows reproduction for all uses stated on the Quotation or agreed to on negotiations with Us.
 By default and in the absence of any stated use, this will be ‘General Marketing’.‘General Marketing’ use excludes use for ‘merchandising’ (e.g. reproduction of an image for promotion on goods for resale), for which an additional fee will need to be negotiated.

 10.3 Subject to Paragraphs 10.1 and 10.2, above, the following two exceptions do not need advance written permission from DMP:-

 i.
-Any third party working directly for the Client such as a Company creating publicity material for the Client incorporating the commissioned material in a General Marketing way.
+Anyone working directly for the Client such as an employee or marketing department of the client’s company creating publicity material for the Client incorporating the commissioned material in a General Marketing way.

 ii.
 Newspaper Editorial Content for a news item about the Client provided that the text “Photograph (C) Drone Media Productions” is clearly visible adjacent to the image for printed content.